|

 was released on Atlantic records.
 With a rather boring front

-cover (below left) )instead of the mystical and beautiful cubist
+cover (below left) instead of the mystical and beautiful cubist

 art of Greg Porto - only the UK release did for some unknown

-reason feature the typical Porto style art (below right) - on
+reason feature the typical Porto style art (below right) -

-shiny glances of the old Change.
-Both
+without shiny glances of the old Change.
+Both Jeff Bova and

-formidable Timmy Allen (below) however.
-Allen
+Timmy Allen (below) however.
+Allen wrote six tracks and was

-wrote six tracks and was immensely inspired by the Jam/Lewis
+immensely inspired by the Jam/Lewis sound that he tried to

-sound that he tried to reuse and had already proven his talent
+reuse and had already proven his talent on three tracks in

-on three tracks in 84 including the excellent "It burns
+84 including the excellent "It burns me up".
+To

-me up".
-To a certain degree he managed to copy the sound
+a certain degree he managed to copy the sound in 85 as well,

-in 85 as well, especially on the brilliant ballad "You'll always
+especially on the brilliant ballad "You'll always be a part

-was also the co-producer according to the album cover.
+also the co-producer according to the album cover.
 In reality

-the album was his project and an opening for a successful career
+the album was his project and an opening for a successful

-of the mid 80s couldn't be stopped entirely.
+empty plastic pop of the mid 80s couldn't be stopped entirely.

 |